valeriupredoi/LUMI_ESMValTool/README.md

 ## Running esmvaltool

-Once you loaded the module, you can now run `esmvaltool` as any other executable
+Once you have loaded the module, you can now run `esmvaltool` as any other executable

 ```
 ~> which esmvaltool